Neural-Systems-at-UIO/LocaliZoom/Docs/introduction.rst

 allowing to zoom from common, display-sized overview resolutions down to the microscopic resolution without downloading the underlying very large image dataset.
-Annotations of the images are enabled in a separate instance of Localizoom, which will be available on EBRAINS shortly.
+Annotations of the images are enabled in a separate instance of LocaliZoom, which will be available on EBRAINS shortly.

 *Key features*:
   - Visualisation of experimental histological section images with atlas overlay